 State Medicaid telehealth coverage

-Federal waivers allow broad coverage for telehealth through Medicaid, but COVID-19 reimbursement policies vary state to state.
+Medicaid telehealth reimbursement policies vary state to state.

-Medicaid coverage differs from state to state.
-Most states have expanded Medicaid coverage for telehealth during the COVID-19 public health emergency.
+Most states have expanded Medicaid coverage for telehealth.
 For instance, many states are now allowing:

 Billing tips for providers: